OpenMW/UIX-R/README.md

-# Ultima IX: Redemption for Morrowind and OpenMW, Libre Edition
+# Ultima IX: Redemption for Morrowind, Libre Edition

 This is an attempt to make a Free and Open Source release of the assets used to create Ultima IX: Redemption.
 With these releases, you are free to use the models, meshes and animations